 - 10 drops of liquid stevia*

-- Add the rest of the ingredients to food processor and pulse at high speed until ingredients are blended.
+- Add the ingredients to food processor and pulse at high speed until ingredients are blended.

 - Roll mixture into balls the size of a heaped teaspoon.